Posted by Accountemps on Friday, January 13, 2017 - 07:30 | Follow me

 - Are you willing to commute long distances or even relocate for a job?

-- What sort of salary and benefits do you need or aspire to?
+- What sort of salary and benefits do you need or aspire to in your career?

 - Do you want to travel and work longer hours to get ahead quickly, or is work-life balance more important to you at this stage in your life?